Skip to Main Content

 Overview of our resources

-The Libraries provide students and staff with a variety of resources to assist with study, research and assignments.
+The Library Service provides students and staff with a variety of resources to assist with study, research and assignments.
+Please refer to your unit/course outlines, available in Blackboard, for your lecturer-specified resources.

-Journals : We subscribe to some print journals and magazines but also provide access to thousands of online journals and newspapers.
-You can also find these titles and articles using Supersearch.
+Journals : We subscribe to print journals and magazines but provide access to thousands of online journals and newspapers.
+Relevant journals and magazines will be highlighted here.
+Titles can also be found using Supersearch.
+For the most thorough search of articles and papers, we suggest using the database collections directly.

-Databases : Our databases are collections of journal articles, newspaper articles, conference papers, dissertations, theses, images, video, even ebooks.
-Access these collections directly, from the Find Information page of our Library website.
+Databases : Our databases are collections of mostly full-text journal articles, newspaper articles, conference papers, dissertations, theses, images, video, even ebooks.
+The most relevant collections are linked on this page.
+All our database collections can be found on the Find Information page of our Library website.

-Web links : Access current and reliable information from various Government and non-government websites related to your studies.
+Web links : Access current and reliable information from various Government and non-government websites that are related to your subject.

 Print Reference Materials